Scroll down for my CV and a bio you can feel free to crib from for whatever…

 Hang M’ High, Sundance Film Festival, Chester’s Blacksmith, Park City, UT

 Caleb Neelon’s Unrelenting Optimism, LES Gallery, Vancouver, Canada (Solo)

 Collections, Scion Installation Space, Los Angeles, CA (catalog) Curated by Roger Gastman and Shepard Fairey.

 Motivational Baggage, Mills Gallery at the Boston Center for the Arts, Boston, MA..
 Two-man show with Andrew Schoultz.

 Spothunters, New Art Center, Newton, MA, (curator & catalog)Caleb Neelon’s Unrealistic Expectations, Space 1026, Philadelphia, PA (Solo)

 Not Especially Helpful, Installations @ EMF, Cambridge, MA (Solo)

 Reclaiming Space, Space 538, Portland, ME

-Flaneur, Punch Gallery, San Francisco, CA
+Flaneur, Punch Gallery, San Francisco, CA. Curated by Andrew Schoultz.

 SPECIAL PROJECTS, COMMISSIONS, FILMS, GRANTS, and RESIDENCIES